-Penny Board vs Longboard vs Skateboard – Which is for What?
+Penny Board vs Longboard vs Skateboard – Which is Easier to Ride?

 For many nonskaters, the differences between the three seems nonexistent.
 But each of them suits its own purpose.
 You NEED to understand them so you don’t get the wrong one.
 I’ve seen this happening…

 By the end of this guide, you’ll know the exact difference between penny skateboards, longboards and regular skateboards.
 I’ll also be sharing my experience with each one, so you get a better sense to what you’re getting yourself into.

 Penny boards – best for smaller distances & kids

 The Penny board is a famous lightweight plastic skateboard with a lot of history.
 It is basically the most compact cruiser you can get.
 The setup basically consists of a flexible plastic deck (waterproof) with cruiser wheels and trucks.

 They come in a few sizes with the popular one at 22in length, 6in in width and 1.9kg in weight.
 They have been super popular with students because of how easy they are to carry around and store.

 They typically use bigger wheels that can roll over cracks, which means smooth riding.
 When you buy a penny, you don’t just buy a board, you get a lifestyle.

 If you wanna get a board now, the Penny Australia Classic or more affordable Rimable Complete are great boards to get.
 Both boards are great for beginners and have many graphic options.
 If you want more info on Penny’s, check out our article on Penny’s.